Yeomsan/Test/README.md

 # Test
-This repo- is made for test.
+This repository is made for test.

 `C`, `python`, `html`